aaroneisses95/Molecular-Mechanics/README.md

 To let the code run, use the command : ./a.out

 To change the molecule that you want to investigate, change the file name in DataModule.f90 in line 47 to the name of another input file.

+In the parameter.txt file, all the parameters such as temperature can be adjusted.